 Students who lose aid eligibility because they are not meeting SAP cumulative GPA or attempted credit hour standards may regain eligibility by submitting a Marian University Financial Aid Appeal Form.
 This form provides a non-exhaustive list of circumstances for which a student may appeal.
 A student who successfully appeals their suspension status will be placed on probation status for one semester.
-If the student meets the SAP standards at the end of the probation status semester, they are removed from probation status semester, they will be placed back in suspension status and must subsequently meet the standard(s) in order to regain aid eligibility.
+If the student meets the SAP standards at the end of the probation status semester, they are removed from probation status and considered in good standing for SAP.
+If a student does not meet the SAP standards at the end of their probation status semester, they will be placed back in suspension status and must subsequently meet the standard(s) in order to regain aid eligibility.
 Students can regain eligibility any semester once they meet the standards of Satisfactory Academic Progress.